 Unfortunately, right now, I feel trapped in a meaningless void until this passport arrives in a few years, so I have to learn how to live my day-to-day life by being responsible and getting work done when all I want to do is lay down on the beach all day!
 I’m 99.7% sure a road trip would fix everything =)

 Shocking Statistics About Real Millennial Problems: “We’re all struggling, yet we’re all struggling to make it appear like we’re not struggling!”
 That’s so true!!!
 People have no idea of what it feels like to be lost and I definitely try to hide those feelings from them.

-Even though I’m married, working full-time, with a college diploma, living in a first world country, in a comfortable condo there’s still a deep void inside, a feeling of emptiness that nothing seems to fill.
+Even though I’m working full-time, with a college diploma, living in a first world country, in a comfortable condo there’s still a deep void inside, a feeling of emptiness that nothing seems to fill.

 I feel everything is debilitating and it takes a lot of effort to get things done.
 It’s end of April and I haven’t even started to think about doing my taxes yet!
 O_O’ Same thing happens when I’m buying groceries, doing dishes, cooking dinner, going to work, calling my family back, calling my friends back or picking up the phone at all.
 I look at animals and I think: “God, I wish I had your life.”
 Am I ever going to feel like myself again?

 I keep asking myself every morning “How can I be kind to myself today?” and I thank myself in the evening for having been there for me.